-In general the implant profile is something your surgeon chooses to have the best fit within your current breast shape, volume, and to best meet your goals.
+In general, the implant profile is something your surgeon chooses to have the best fit within your current breast shape, volume, and to best meet your goals.

-Many petite women like the one is this question will benefit from a higher profile implant.
+Many petite women like the one in this question will benefit from a higher profile implant.
 This will allow her to obtain the implant size she likes while keeping the implant within her current breast boundaries as best as possible.
 The difference between a moderate and high profile implant of the same size will not greatly affect the overall breast appearance but can help in some cases with preventing laterally displaced implants and possibly visible rippling in some patients.

 How do I choose the right size implant?

 For most patients, I recommend focusing on the size of implant you like as the primary question.
 At Synergy Plastic Surgery we use a sizing system that is very accurate at estimating how you will look after breast augmentation surgery.
 Remember that the final implant size may vary a few cc so that we can find a brand and profile that best fits your anatomy.
 (You can learn more about breast implant sizes and cc in a related blog post.)

 To get an idea of the size of implant that suits your goals, you can take a look at some of my breast augmentation patients’ before-and-after photos.
 We list the size of the implant used in the photo case details.
 Of course, every person’s build is different so what looks good on one person may look too large or too small on another.

 Taking Measurements to Find the Right Profile